marcusfgardiner/bank_tech_test/README.md

 ## User stories:

 As a User -
-So that I can have a bank account -
-I want to be able to create a bank account with a balance of 0

-As a User -
 So that I can see the balance of my bank account -
 I want to be able to check the balance of my bank account

+As a User -
+So that I can have a bank account -
+I want to be able to create a bank account with a default balance of 0

 As a User -
 So that I can increase the balance of my bank account -